Bulk Bags & FIBC’s

 Plain base with no method for discharge.

-Base Discharge Sprout Bulk Bags
+Base Discharge Spout Bulk Bags

 The most common way to empty a bulk bag is through a discharge spout.
 These spouts are folded (swan necked) and tied so they effectively form a flat base when not in use however when emptying the contents of the bag the spout can be untied and extended to allow the product to flow safely out of the bag.
 By adjusting the tie on the spout you can determine the radius of the discharge spout which will allow you to effectively control the flow rate of product being discharged.